HomeX-It/pusher-websocket-flutter/README.md

 |*headers*	|`Map<String,String>`|*Optional* - The headers that should be sent with the POST request to the above endpoint.
 2 Different *Content-Types* are supported: `application/x-www-form-urlencoded` & `application/json`.
 Supplying any of the above types will result into the request body being sent in `form-urlencoded` format or `JSON` format.
 Defaults to `{'Content-Type': 'application/x-www-form-urlencoded'}`|

 ## Development
+This project uses code generation.
+Run after changing models in the project.

-Generate the models and the factories: `flutter packages pub run build_runner build --delete-conflicting-outputs`
+`flutter packages pub run build_runner build --delete-conflicting-outputs`